afolaa27/project-R/README.md

 # User Story

-- User able to sign up or login (if the user already has an account, they can login, but if not then they can sign up)
+- User able to sign up or login (if the user already has an account, they can login, but if not then. they can sign up)
 - Once logged in, user can see the public feed with all of the 'roars' (tweets/ posts)
 - User can click on the communities link and see all of the communities there are
 - User is able to join communities